 - Bali White Water Rafting at Telaga Waja River

 Climbing Mount Agung

-Standing at the summit of the mountain on a clear day, you can also usually capture a glimpse of Mount Rinjani, the tallest peak on the neighbouring island of Lombok.
-Before any climbs, it is advisable to report to the local police station in Selat village before you start off on your expedition, and back down again after you’ve accomplished your climb.
-Going with an accompanying local guide is very recommended – information available at the reporting station, and included if you book a sunrise climb such as the tour available below.
+From the summit of the mountain on a clear day, you can also usually capture a glimpse of Mount Rinjani.
+Rinjani is the tallest peak on the neighbouring island of Lombok.
+You're advised to report to the local police station in Selat village before starting your expedition.
+You should also report back again after you’ve accomplished your climb.
+Going with an accompanying local guide is very recommended.
+Further information about the Bali volcano is available at the reporting station.
+Guide services are mostly included if you book a sunrise climb, such as from the tour available below.